pollyliu1/EDUVerse/python/README.md

 # FastAPI server

-Create a `.env` file and add your API keys:
+From the root directory, create a `.env` file and add your API keys:

 ```bash
 cp .env.example .env